b3-exmo/b3-exmo.github.io/docs/Culture/Perfection/imperfect-leaders.md

 Church leaders are not *meaningfully* different from regular everyday church-going folks, except that they have more meetings to attend on Sunday... right?
 They're mortal, they're imperfect just like you and I. Church leaders are not selected from a subset of congregants who are already somehow perfected, and so I assert that they be held to the same expectation and standard as you or me.

-The reverse would also be true: the punitive consequences levied against you or me should be the same severity as those levied against any given church leader, right?
-Assuming that is the case, I can point to a very clear example of one apostle's "[friendly advice](https://www.churchofjesuschrist.org/study/general-conference/2015/10/faith-is-not-by-chance-but-by-choice?lang=eng&id=p17#p17)" to "give Brother Joseph a break!"
+The reverse would also be true: the permissive leniency granted to church leaders should also be available to you or me.
+Assuming that was the case, I can point to a very clear example of one apostle's "[friendly advice](https://www.churchofjesuschrist.org/study/general-conference/2015/10/faith-is-not-by-chance-but-by-choice?lang=eng&id=p17#p17)" to "give Brother Joseph a break!"
 Should that same advice be applied to that catty Relief Society 2nd Counselor making backhanded remarks?
 Should that apply to a BYU professor being charged with sexually abusing three students? ([1](https://universe.byu.edu/2022/01/24/former-byu-professor-charged-with-5-additional-counts-of-forcible-sexual-abuse/), [2](https://www.sltrib.com/news/education/2023/06/27/ex-byu-professors-abuse-female/), [3](https://www.fox13now.com/news/local-news/former-byu-associate-professor-charged-with-sexually-abusing-female-student))

 &nbsp;